 Resource Area Proposed Action Alternative No Action Alternative Aesthetics Minor temporary adverse impacts during construction.
 No Impacts.
 Air Quality Temporary minor adverse impacts during construction.
 Minor adverse impacts from increased traffic as cemetery builds out.
 No Impacts.
 Cultural Resources No adverse effect to surrounding NRHP-Eligible properties/districts including existing JBNC.
-Adverse effect to 1952 Ordinance Shelter mitigated via MOA with SHPO and Consulting Parties.
+Adverse effect to 1952 Ordinance Shelter mitigated via MOA with SHPO and Consulting Parties as described in Section 3.3 Cultural Resources.
+MOA is available in Appendix B. Agency Coordination and Consultation.
 No Impacts.
-Geology, Topography, and Soils Utilize recommendations from Geotechnical Engineering Report to avoid adverse impacts to Karst Features and soils.
-No adverse impacts anticipated if BMPs and recommendations are followed.
+Geology, Topography, and Soils No adverse impacts anticipated if BMPs and recommendations are followed to avoid impacts to karst features in the vicinity.
 No Impacts.
 Hydrology and Water Quality Implement BMPs to limit adverse impacts during construction related to soil erosion and sedimentation.
-Designed stormwater features and systems will be utilized to avoid impacts to downstream water resources. • No Impacts.
-Wildlife and Habitat Potential for adverse effects to NLEB onsite as trees will be removed.
-BMPs will be followed to avoid significant adverse effects to bats, eagles and migratory birds identified.
+Designed stormwater features and systems will be utilized to avoid impacts to downstream water resources.
+No Impacts.
+Wildlife and Habitat No adverse impacts eagles and migratory birds if BMPs are implemented.
+No adverse effects to ESA listed species.
 No Impacts.
 Noise Temporary adverse effect during construction mitigated with BMPs.
 Minor adverse impact from traffic, burial gun salutes similar to existing conditions directly south at existing JBNC.
 No Impacts.
 Land Use Changing from park to cemetery, no adverse impacts to land use.
 No Impacts.
 Floodplains, Wetlands, Coastal Zone Management No adverse impacts to floodplains or designated coastal zones.
 Potential minor adverse impact in existing JBNC for wetland impacts, Section 404 and additional permitting as needed.
 No Impacts.

-Socioeconomics Will provide positive impacts to regional economy via design, construction, and maintenance jobs.
+Socioeconomics Positive impacts to regional economy via design, construction, and maintenance jobs.
 No Impacts.
 Community Services Minor adverse impact from loss of parkland.
 No Impacts.
 Solid Waste and Hazardous Materials Temporary adverse impacts during demolition and construction.
 Mitigation via BMPs detailed in Section 4.0 to lessen impacts to less than significant.
 No adverse impacts anticipated during operation.
 No Impacts.
 Transportation and Parking Temporary adverse impacts during construction as vehicles and equipment go to and from the site.
-Minor increases anticipated during operation of comptent but readways baye capacity to handle Utilities No impacts.
+Minor increases anticipated during operation of cemetery, but roadways have capacity to handle additional traffic.
+All parking would be designed for the expansion to accommodate additional visitors.
+No Impacts.
+Utilities No impacts.
 No Impacts.
 Environmental Justice No impacts.
 No Impacts.
 Cumulative Impacts No anticipated impacts, Proposed Action has been planned by St. Louis County and VA.
 No Impacts.